SulakshanaChakraborty/Neutralizing-Sexist-Language/README.md

 - The current directory contains two python notebooks that can be run using Google Colab.
 The "NLP_Model" notebook contains the code to pre-process the data, fine tune the model, run inference and evaluate our models.
 The "Demo" notebook is a shorter version of the other notebook which can be used to demonstrate our code. <br>
 - The neutralizing-bias folder contains the code for the pre-trained model created by Pryzant et. al (2019).
 The paper for this code can be found here: https://arxiv.org/pdf/1911.09709.pdf. <br>

 This repository was used to fine tune and run inference on the models.
-We made some changes to the following files to work with our dataset:
+We made some changes to the following files to work with our dataset: <br>
-* harvest/gen_data_from_crawl.py
+    - harvest/gen_data_from_crawl.py <br>
-* harvest/add_tags.py
+    - harvest/add_tags.py <br>
-* src/shared/data.py
+    - src/shared/data.py<br>

 * The data folder contains the raw and processed data for the models.
 This is broken up into train, test, augmented_data and human_eval folders.
 The train and test folders were used to fine tune the pre-trained model baseline, the augmented data was used to train a second fine tuned model and the human_eval data was used for manually evaluating the results of the baseline, fine tuned, and augmented data models.